guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 There are six steps in the test lifecycle:

- - [Adding a switch to turn the test on & off)](#adding-a-switch).
-For server-side tests, this is included in the test definition.
+ - Adding a switch to turn the test on & off.
+[This is required explicitly for client-side AB tests](#adding-a-switch), though for server-side tests the switch is created automatically.
  - Writing a test e.g. [client-side](#writing-a-test) or [server-side](#write-a-server-side-test)
  - [Running the test](#running-the-test) or [configuring your server-side test](#configure-the-test)
  - [Analysis of the test data](#analysis-of-the-test-data)